piccolomo/plotext/readme/bar.md

 ![horizontal-bar](https://raw.githubusercontent.com/piccolomo/plotext/master/data/horizontal-bar.png)

+More documentation can be accessed with `doc.bar()`.

 To create a **simpler and sketchier version** of the same bar plot, use the function `simple_bar()` instead:

 - the advantage of this bar plot is that it produces a very predictable output in terms of bar width (a single character),
-- the disadvantages are that its only orientation is horizontal, it cannot be used inside a [matrix of subplots](https://github.com/piccolomo/plotext/blob/master/readme/subplots.md) and any setting function which follows will not have any effect (like `xlabel()`, `plotsize()` and so on),
+- the disadvantages are that its only orientation is horizontal, it cannot be used inside a [matrix of subplots](https://github.com/piccolomo/plotext/blob/master/readme/subplots.md#subplots) and any setting method which follows will not have any effect (like `xlabel()`, `plotsize()` and so on),

 Here is an example: